JGroups - A Toolkit for Reliable Multicast Communication

 }

-As before, the example creates a channel specifying the properties.
-It also defines a method print() which will be called by the RpcDispatcher later on.
-Then an instance of RpcDispatcher is created on top of the channel and the channel connected (this joins the new member to the group).
-Now, messages can be sent and received.
-But instead of sending/receiving messages using the channel, the application invokes remote method call using RpcDispatcher's callRemoteMethods().
+As before, the example creates a channel off of an XML configuration.
+It defines a method print() which will be called by the RpcDispatcher.
+Then an instance of RpcDispatcher is created on top of the channel and the channel is connected (this joins the new member to the group).
+Now messages can be sent and received.
+But instead of sending/receiving messages using the channel, the application invokes a remote method call using RpcDispatcher's callRemoteMethods().

 Hosted by Get JavaGroups at SourceForge.net.
-Fast, secure and Free Open Source software downloads Proud to useThe best Java IDE
+Fast, secure and Free Open Source software downloads Red Hat Proud to useThe best Java IDE